hexadecimal233/witch/README.md

 ### Player manipulating

 - [ ] Mind control
+- [ ] Force join server
+- No quit server and close window
 - Invisible player (Make the victim unable to see you)
 - Spam
 - /op @a